Code-Institute-Submissions/lotus-yoga-ms1/README.md

 - Adding google maps to the contact page with the studio location.
 - Making contact page live
 - Adding functionality to all the buttons
+- Going forward with teh project and the studio I would like to create members log in and special functions for members.
+- Adding shopping page for studio merch items like yoga mats, towels, water bottles with the brand to the page.

 ## Teachnologies used